deedy/vocabuliwala/README.md

  - A teacher trying to teach a book
  - Students trying to learn vocabulary for a standardized test

+# Usage Instructions

+This is definitely not easy to use for non-technical people (and even technical people).
+It was a quick and dirty project.
+ - Clone the repo and fire up `jupyter` / `ipython notebook` in the directory and open up `Vocabulary Extractor.ipynb`.
+ - Create a directory and put your book txt in it (e.g. `book/book.txt`)
+ - Change the name of the `BOOK` variable up top to `book/book.txt`
+ - Manually run all the parts of the notebook.
+You may need to download the Python deps.
+It takes ~20-30s for a large book and isn't fully optimized.
+ - The output in `html` with 3 sort orders - by order of most rare, by order of most used in the book, and by order of appearance in the book - will be saved as static `html` files in `book/` such as `book/book_vocab_sortby_most_common_first.html`.

 # Features

  - Tokenizes the text and words with NLTK to deal with punctuation